-In this time, transistors made from silicon replaced vacuum bulbs.
-The transistor was a major invention of Bell Labs in 1947 by John Bardeen, Walter Brattain, William Shockley.
+At this time, transistors made from silicon replaced vacuum bulbs.
+The transistor was a major invention of Bell Labs in 1947 by John Bardeen, Walter Brattain, and William Shockley.

 4. Third generation of computer – integrated circuits (1964 – 1971)

 Integrated Circuit (IC) technology was born.
-This technology allows many transistors to be integrated in a small circuit.
+This technology allows many transistors to be integrated into a small circuit.